-Do not use disconnect to stop engine.
 Do not bypass disconnect.
 Do not terminate electrical devices to battery terminals.
-Disconnect negative before servicing electrical equipment.
-Completely isolate electronics before welding.
-Key must be inserted and rotated to "ON" position for operation.
+Turn switch off before servicing electrical equipment.
+Completely isolate electronics before welding by disconnecting battery negative terminal.
+Rotate to "ON" position for operation.

 Parking Brake

 The parking brake will engage if the charge pressure falls below 150 PSI or the engine is shut off.
 To engage the brakes manually, press the top of the Parking Brake/Ladder switch located on the side console.